UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 FINAL REPORT from Commission on the Social Determinants of Health

 A project of the World Health Organization (WHO), the Commission on Social Determinants of Health (CSDH) supports countries and global health partners to address the social factors leading to ill health and inequities.
 It draws the attention of society to the social determinants of health that are known to be among the worst causes of poor health and inequalities between and within countries.
 The determinants include unemployment, unsafe workplaces, urban slums, globalization and lack of access to health systems.
+The Web site also contains final reports from the different knowledge networks, as well as additional background articles and resources.

 Image Thumbnail Commission for a Healthier America E-mail to a friend